jaegertracing/documentation/content/docs/next-release/operator.md

 <7> Some options are namespaced and we can alternatively break them into nested objects.
 We could have specified `memory.max-traces: 100000`.

-<8> By default, an ingress object is created for the query service.
+<8> By default, an ingress object is created for the **jaeger-query** service.
 It can be disabled by setting its `enabled` option to `false`.
 If deploying on OpenShift, this will be represented by a Route object.

-<9> By default, the operator assumes that agents are deployed as sidecars within the target pods.
-Specifying the strategy as "DaemonSet" changes that and makes the operator deploy the agent as DaemonSet.
+<9> By default, the operator assumes that **jaeger-agent**s are deployed as sidecars within the target pods.
+Specifying the strategy as "DaemonSet" changes that and makes the operator deploy **jaeger-agent** as DaemonSet.
 Note that your tracer client will probably have to override the "JAEGER_AGENT_HOST" environment variable to use the node's IP.

 <10> Define annotations to be applied to all deployments (not services).
 These can be overridden by annotations defined on the individual components.